Kryoneri, Attica

-Kryoneri (Κρυονέρι [kɾioˈneɾi], meaning "cold water") is a suburban town of East Attica, Greece.
+Kryoneri (Κρυονέρι [kɾioˈneɾi], meaning "cold water") is a suburban town of Athens in East Attica, Greece.
 Since the 2011 local government reform it is part of the municipality Dionysos, of which it is a municipal unit.
 The municipal unit has an area of 4.531 km2.

 Geography

 Kryoneri is situated in the hills in the northeastern part of the Athens conurbation, at about 380 m elevation.
 It lies in the eastern foothills of the Parnitha mountains.
 It is 2 km west of Agios Stefanos and 20 km northeast of Athens city centre.
-Motorway 1 (Athens - Lamia - Thessaloniki) and the railway from Athens to Thessaloniki pass east of the town.
+The A1 motorway (Athens–Thessaloniki–Evzonoi) and the railway from Athens to Thessaloniki pass east of the town.

 Historical population

 Kryoneri has historically been an Arvanite settlement.

+Football team

+Kryoneri has a football team called AO Kryoneriou and plays in the public stadium of kryoneri, Ao Kryoneriou was founded in 1984 by the people of Kryoneri and still exist even after some economic problems.